sagemathinc/cowasm/README.md

 >>> import sys; sys.platform
 'wasi'

-# Try out the newly built @wapython/core module, which is our
+# Try out the newly built python-wasm module, which is our
 # WebAssembly version of Python 3.11 that you can use via a library:
-wstein@max % cd packages/core
+wstein@max % cd packages/python-wasm
 # Run the WAPython test suite first:
 wstein@max % make test